apachecn/pytorch-doc-zh/docs/1.0/torch.md

 torch.renorm(input, p, dim, maxnorm, out=None) → Tensor
 ```

-Returns a tensor where each sub-tensor of `input` along dimension `dim` is normalized such that the &lt;cite&gt;p&lt;/cite&gt;-norm of the sub-tensor is lower than the value `maxnorm`
+Returns a tensor where each sub-tensor of `input` along dimension `dim` is normalized such that the `p`-norm of the sub-tensor is lower than the value `maxnorm`

 Note

-If the norm of a row is lower than &lt;cite&gt;maxnorm&lt;/cite&gt;, the row is unchanged
+If the norm of a row is lower than `maxnorm`, the row is unchanged

 | Parameters: |